Hanerest/market-guide/README.md

 # Market Guide by Hanerest
-A programmable guide to the financial markets
+A programmable guide to the financial markets developed by [Hanerest](http://hanerest.com)

 ## What is it for?
-This is a market guide to financial markets written in Python.
+This is a interactive and programmable guide to financial markets written in Python.
 It is presented in the format of [iPython Notebook] (http://ipython.org/notebook.html), an interactive computational environment that allows you to obtain, process and visualize data in real time.
-This notebook primarily does three jobs: 1) Obtain data from third-party database; 2) Process data; 3) Output and visualize data.
-You can use and modify the code on this notebook to performance research and analysis on financial markets, including:
+This notebook primarily does three jobs: 1) Obtain financial and economic data from third-party databases; 2) Process data; 3) Output and visualize data.
+You can use and modify the code on this notebook to performance research and analysis on financial markets and perform tasks including:
 - Calculating the correlation between different assets
 - Compare the returns and variance of a group of securities
 - Plot the stock market returns in log scale
-- ... and more
+- And more...

 ## Development Status
 This notebook is still under development and more data and analysis is being added regularly.
 Currently, the content of this notebook includes: